warmongerthe/dune_timer_app/readme.md

 6. After all players have joined and are ready, the first player clicks the "Start Round" button.

 Additional Information:
+    Settings in Config.ini file
-A simple rating system is implemented.
-The less time a player uses on their turn, the more time is added to their next turn, but no less than 5 seconds.
+    A simple rating system is implemented
+    The less time a player uses on their turn, the more time is added to their next turn, but no less than 5 seconds